jim-easterbrook/python-gphoto2/README.md

 It is built using [SWIG](http://swig.org/) to automatically generate the interface code.
 This gives direct access to the libgphoto2 functions, but in a rather un-Pythonic manner.

+There are some Python helper classes to ease access to many of the low-level functions.
+This makes the package a bit more Pythonic, but you will still need to deal directly with the lower level at times.

 There are still parts of the libgphoto2 API that are not included in python-gphoto2.
 Please let me know if you have any specific requirements.